rathboma/rathboma.github.com/_posts/2013-08-10-guide-to-writing-hive-udfs.md

 ---
 title: Writing User Defined Functions (UDFs) for Apache Hive
 layout: post
-description: a walkthrough (with code) of writing user defined functions (UDFs) for Apache Hive.
+description: a walk-through (with code) of writing user defined functions (UDFs) for Apache Hive.
 There are two APIs, so my walkthrough will include examples for both.
 subject: hadoop
 tags:
 - hive